Sociology Optional Syllabus - Overview

-- Focus on current affairs- as paper 2 of Sociology optional is dynamic in nature, there are only a few standard sources available for it.
+- Focus on current affairs- as paper 2 of Sociology optional is dynamic in nature, there are only a few standard sources available.
 So you need to connect this paper with dynamic current affairs while writing your answer.

 Best Books for UPSC Sociology Optional Syllabus

 You can’t prepare for the UPSC Exam without having the right UPSC Books by your side.
-Below we have covered some of the best UPSC Sociology Optional Books that would help you to cover the UPSC sociology optional syllabus in an efficient manner.
+Below we have covered some of the best UPSC Sociology Optional Books that would help you to cover the UPSC sociology optional syllabus efficiently.
 You can refer to these UPSC Sociology books and kickstart your preparation.

 - Sociology Themes and Perspectives – Michael Haralambos, Martin Holborn